vickss07/House-Price-Prediction-System-/README.md

 - Additional metrics such as MAE and RMSE are calculated for both Linear Regression and Random Forest models.

 ## Model Persistence
-- The trained Linear Regression model is saved using both Pickle and Joblib for future use.
+- The trained Random Forest model is saved using both Pickle and Joblib for future use.

 ## Predictions
 - The saved model is loaded, and predictions are made on new data.